MrFuNK1/libreoffice-appimage/README.md

    - `'Y'`:  yes, use a specific profile folder;
    - `'N'`:  no, LibreOffice default configuration is maintained.

 ## Examples

 > [!NOTE]
 > After downloading the script it must be made executeable to work.
+You can do that via `chmod +x ./make_libreoffice_appimage`.

 **Example 1:**  **`./make_libreoffice_appimage still x86-64 it N N N N`**